 Attempts have been made to reduce such representations [10] to a certain extent, without guaranteeing the minimal representation.
-We extend this work in order to find minimal representations of the topological configurations [16] of the initial data, and distinguish between them using the remaining pseudo-elements.
-In this paper, we focus on the algorithmic aspects of collapsing the representation for this purpose.
+We extend this work in order to find minimal representations of the topological configurations of the initial data, and distinguish between them using the remaining pseudo-elements.
+The algorithmic aspects of such an operation are discussed in [16].

 A short introduction of the 2D and 3D combinatorial map is given in Section 2.
 In Section 3 the two operations, namely contraction and removal, are properly applied to three objects.
-We show examples of the three basic structures in 3D: a simply connected volume, a volume with a hole (volume enclosing other volume), and a volume with a tunnel (donut).
+We show examples of the three basic structures in 3D: a simply connected volume, a volume with a hole (volume enclosing other volume), and a volume with a tunnel (donut) and their minimal configurations that preserve the topology.